KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_897646550963093554_898812202541281320_transcript-geo-mc-boulder-can-break-pillar-and-cause-hammer-attack-to-occur-with-geo-hypostasis.html)

 **Finding:**
-Placing a boulder underneath the geo hypostasis at the start of the battle will cause the middle pillar to break.
+Placing a boulder underneath the Geo hypostasis at the start of the battle will cause the middle pillar to break.
 This then has a chance to cause the hypostasis to do a hammer attack on the player.

 **Evidence:**
 [YouTube](https://www.youtube.com/watch?v=DJdk_zOrl-Q&ab_channel=TarZBlammo)